AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

   * if **Tab Placeholder** fields are defined within the model they are shown here, and can be used for navigating; they will either be presented horizontally, or as a dropdown list

 ![Content Fragment Editor - Overview](assets/cf-authoring-overview.png)

->[!CAUTION]
->
->A Content Fragment Model can often define data fields named **Title** and **Description**.
-If these fields exist, they are user-defined fields and can be updated in the *central panel* when editing the fragment.
->
->The Content Fragment, and its variations, also have metadata fields (Variation properties) called **Title** and **Description**.
-These fields are an integral part of any Content Fragment and initially defined when the fragment.
-They can be updated in the *right panel* when editing the fragment.

 ## Navigate the Content Fragment structure {#navigate-structure}